nuejs/nue/packages/nuejs.org/docs/motion.md

 ```

 ### Step 2: Setting up the global scroll-triggered script
 Next, we create a script called `global/scroll.js` that will apply an `outside-viewport` class to each section when it is out of view and remove it when the section enters the viewport.
-This class will allow us to customize transitions based on whether an element is visible or not.
+This class allows us to customize transitions based on whether an element is visible or not.

 Here’s the script that makes this happen: